 The RSMS system is a customized resource for the performance of fundamental theoretical and applied research.
 The RSMS-4G truck is a state-of-the-art mobile measurement laboratory used to measure spectrum occupancy and analyze interference problems.

 Objective quality-of-service (QoS) measurements for voice and video communications using different coding and transmission schemes taken in ITS’s unique audio-visual laboratories provide government and industry tools and techniques to assess service quality.

 ITS assesses telecommunications system components and emerging technologies, evaluates network survivability, and assesses system effectiveness in national security/emergency preparedness, military, and commercial environments.

 ITS acts as a resource to military and civilian agencies to identify sources of radar signal interference through controlled laboratory and field testing.
 Root cause analysis leads to engineering of proposed solutions shared with industry.

-ISART 2015: Measurements, Models, Simulations, and Technologies for Improved Spectrum Sharing will take place May 12-14, 2015 in Boulder, Colorado.
-The goals of this conference are to present updates on: the current state of the art in spectrum compatibility analyses, research into improved spectrum analysis techniques, emerging technologies that further promote spectrum sharing, the means by which spectrum analyses may be adapted to accommodate new technologies, and, in turn, the means by which underlying technologies can be adapted to exploit spectrum sharing opportunities exposed in previous studies.
+Assistant Secretary of Commerce for Communications and Information Larry Strickling gave the opening keynote address and Meredith Attwell Baker, President and CEO of CTIA gave the second day keynote at ISART 2015: Measurements, Models, Simulations, and Technologies for Improved Spectrum Sharing, the 14th in the series of high quality symposia bringing together the world's experts on advanced radio systems development that took place May 13-14, 2015 in Boulder, Colorado.
+The agenda included updates and panel discussions on the current state of the art in spectrum compatibility analyses, research into improved spectrum analysis techniques, emerging technologies that further promote spectrum sharing, the means by which spectrum analyses may be adapted to accommodate new technologies, and, in turn, the means by which underlying technologies can be adapted to exploit spectrum sharing opportunities exposed in previous studies.